-- 6.1 At its most basic level, a landscape-led approach to development is one in which development within the MH AONB and its setting13 is compatible with and, ideally, makes a positive contribution to, the statutory purpose of AONB designation, which is to conserve and enhance the natural beauty of the area.
+- 6.1 At its most basic level, a landscape-led approach to development is one in which development within the MH AONB and its setting is compatible with and, ideally, makes a positive contribution to, the statutory purpose of AONB designation, which is to conserve and enhance the natural beauty of the area.
 A landscape-led approach, at this level, is promoted in the MH AONB Management Plan 2019-2024, principally in Objective BDO1 "The distinctive character and natural beauty of the AONB will be fully reflected in the development and implementation of consistent statutory land use planning policy and guidance across the AONB, and in decision making on planning applications for development" and in policies BDP1, BDP2, BDP4, BDP13 and BDP14. - 6.2 The first step in this process is to have regard to the purpose of AONB designation.
-'Relevant authorities', including local authorities, have a statutory duty to have regard to the purpose of AONB designation in relation to any decisions or activities that may impact on an AONB14.
-Given that relevant authorities must have regard to the purpose of AONB designation in their decision-making, it would make sense for stakeholders who are putting forward development proposals to also have regard to this statutory purpose. - 6.3 This 'duty of regard' applies from initial thinking through to more detailed planning and implementation, with the expectation that adverse impacts will be (i) avoided and (ii) mitigated where possible15.
+'Relevant authorities', including local authorities, have a statutory duty to have regard to the purpose of AONB designation in relation to any decisions or activities that may impact on an AONB.
+Given that relevant authorities must have regard to the purpose of AONB designation in their decision-making, it would make sense for stakeholders who are putting forward development proposals to also have regard to this statutory purpose. - 6.3 This 'duty of regard' applies from initial thinking through to more detailed planning and implementation, with the expectation that adverse impacts will be (i) avoided and (ii) mitigated where possible.
 The duty of regard is addressed in the MH AONB Management Plan 2019-2024., including in the Introduction and in Chapter 7.
-This clarifies that the MH AONB Joint Advisory Committee have endorsed the Management Plan and relevant local authorities have formally adopted it; "All relevant Local Development Plans now recognise the need for development proposals to be informed by [the MH AONB Management Plan]".
+This clarifies that the MH AONB Joint Advisory Committee have endorsed the

-13 The Malvern Hills AONB Joint Advisory Committee's Position Statement "Development And Land Use Change In The Setting Of The Malvern Hills AONB" defines the setting of the AONB as "the area within which development and land management proposals, by virtue of their nature, size, scale, siting, materials or design could be considered to have an impact, either positive or negative, on the natural beauty and special qualities of the Malvern Hills AONB and/or on peoples' enjoyment of it".
+&lt;sup>13 The Malvern Hills AONB Joint Advisory Committee's Position Statement "Development And Land Use Change In The Setting Of The Malvern Hills AONB" defines the setting of the AONB as "the area within which development and land management proposals, by virtue of their nature, size, scale, siting, materials or design could be considered to have an impact, either positive or negative, on the natural beauty and special qualities of the Malvern Hills AONB and/or on peoples' enjoyment of it".
 Relevant considerations include potential impacts of development outside the AONB on: views from and to the AONB; the dark skies of the AONB (e.g. light pollution); and the tranquillity of the AONB (e.g. noise and traffic levels).

-14 Section 85 of the Countryside and Rights of Way Act
+&lt;sup>14 Section 85 of the Countryside and Rights of Way Act

-15 Natural England (2010) England's statutory designated landscapes: a practical guide to your duty of regard.
+&lt;sup>15 Natural England (2010) England's statutory designated landscapes: a practical guide to your duty of regard.
 It is worth noting that fulfilling the duty of regard does not necessarily mean that decisions or activities will be compatible with the purpose of AONB designation.